belovedpearl/mycar_drfapi/README.md

 ### Follower View & Serializer

-Using the [ListCreateAPIView](https://www.django-rest-framework.org/api-guide/generic-views/#listcreateapiview) the list of all follows created can be viewed.Authenticated user's have access to safe methods on this view and the view also allows for follower's creation.
+Using the [ListCreateAPIView](https://www.django-rest-framework.org/api-guide/generic-views/#listcreateapiview) the list of all follows created can be viewed.
+Authenticated user's have access to safe methods on this view and the view also allows for follower's creation.

 A perform_create method was setup to ensure setting the owner field of the model to the current user before saving it to the database.